jalilrzq/jalilrzq/README.md

 - 👋 Hi, I’m @jalilrzq
 - 👀 I’m interested in web developer and Machine Learning
-- 🌱 I’m currently learning on Machine Learning
+- 🌱 I’m currently learning on Javascriot
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on project web or android mobile
 - 📫 How to reach me ...

 <!---